boeckmann/asm6502/README.txt

        The assembler distinguishes two types of case-sensitive symbols:
        _labels_ and _variables_.
-A label stores the address of the instruction or data it is currently assembling.
+A label stores the address of the instruction or data that is currently assembling.
 It is defined at the beginning of a line by appending its name with a colon.
        The colon may be left out if the label name is not an instruction mnemonic.

        A variable is defined by assigning an expression to it.
 In the following example, hello is a label, and CHROUT is a variable.